-15. Commitments and contingencies
+16. Commitments and contingencies

-As disclosed in note 7, the shares of the Company with all assets and liabilities, in its capacity as a guarantor, are pledged for securing the obligations arising from the issuance of bond by Sonnedix Luxembourg Holdco 2 S.à r.l.
+The Company has no commitments and/or contingencies as at 31 December 2024 except as disclosed in note 7, the shares of the Company with all assets and liabilities, in its capacity as a guarantor, are pledged for securing the obligations arising from the issuance of bond by VE Sonnedix Finance S.A. and VE Sonnedix Holdco 2 S.à r.l.

-16. New and revised IFRS Accounting Standards in issue but not yet effective
+17. New and revised IFRS Accounting Standards in issue but not yet effective